CRC TRR 228 Project B01

 Conferences & Working Papers

-Sainepo, B., Alvarez, M. & Becker, M. 2021.
+Sainepo, B., Alvarez, M., Becker, M. 2021.
 ‘Impact of Parthenium hysterophorus invasion on plant species composition and soil properties in grassland communities in the Njemps flats, Kenya’.
-Paper to be presented at the Joint International Grassland Congress/International Rangeland Congress 2021 virtual conference, August 2021.
+Joint International Grassland & International Rangeland Kenya 2021 Virtual Congress, October 25-29.

-Tabe-Ojong, M.P., Heckelei,T & Baylis, K. 2020.
+Tabe-Ojong, M.P.Heckelei, T., & Baylis, K. 2020.
 ‘Aspiration formation and ecological shocks: An exploratory analysis in rural Kenya‘.
-Paper presented at the Annual Meeting of the American Applied Economics Association (AAEA), Kansas City, July 26-28.
+Paper presented at the Annual Meeting of the American Applied Economics Association (AAEA), July 26-28, Kansas City, US.
+Access Link

 Project News